 Complication rates for gastrocnemius recession are low, but can include damage to the sural nerve and calf weakness.

 Partial plantar fascia release.
 Often performed at the same time as a gastrocnemius recession, a partial plantar fascia release involves making an incision on the bottom or side of the heel.
 The surgeon identifies the plantar fascia insertion at the heel (the spot where the ligament attaches to the bone) and makes a partial cut to relieve tension in the tissue.
 If there is a large bone spur, it can also be removed.

 Although the surgery can be performed endoscopically, it is more difficult than with an open incision.
 In addition, endoscopy has a higher risk of nerve damage than open surgery.

 - Complications.
-The most common complications of release surgery include incomplete relief of pain and nerve damage.
+The most common complications of release surgery include nerve damage and not fully relieving pain.

 - Recovery.
 A short period of protected weightbearing is recommended after surgery to allow the incision to heal.

 Most patients have good results with surgery.
-However, because surgery can result in chronic pain and dissatisfaction, it is recommended only after all nonsurgical measures have been exhausted.
+However, because surgery can result in chronic pain and dissatisfaction, it is recommended only after trying all nonsurgical treatments.

 Contributed and/or Updated by

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.